 Barcelos

-Barcelos is the municipality that with 89 parishes is considered to be the one having the greatest number of parishes in the country.
-Its name derives from the word "barcellus" – a small barge, which recalls the vessel that used to cross the river Cávado and the pilgrims who went on pilgrimage to Santiago de Compostela.
-The handicrafts of Barcelos are varied and authentic and the best known is the traditional Galo de Barcelos, which became one of the greatest national symbols.
-The legend of this cock, associated with an ancient sixteenth-century cruise, tells the miraculous intervention of a dead rooster that proves the innocence of a man wrongly accused of a crime.
-Nowadays, several craftsmen from Barcelos keep this legend alive by creating increasingly beautiful cocks.
+Barcelos is the municipality with the largest number of parishes in the country, with a total of 89.
+Its name derives from the word "barcellus" – the small boat, reminiscent of the vessel that crossed the Cávado River and carried pilgrims on their pilgrimage to Santiago de Compostela.
+The varied and authentic handicrafts of Barcelos are known mainly for the traditional Rooster of Barcelos, which has become one of the great national symbols.
+The legend of this rooster, associated with an old 17th-century wayside cross, tells of the miraculous intervention of a dead rooster that proves the innocence of a man unjustly accused of a crime.
+Today, several Barcelos artisans still keep this legend alive, creating increasingly authentic roosters.

 What to do in Barcelos